Ultimate Disney World Packing List Tips: What to Bring & Unique Ideas

 Smart Stuff to Pack

-Autograph Book Substitute – One of our friends used this Junior Character Encyclopedia of Disney Characters, and we thought it was the most brilliant thing ever.
-Instead of having characters sign a blank page, have them sign this actual book about 150+ Disney characters.
-After the trip, it’ll be a treasured keepsake.
+Autograph Book SubstituteInstead of having characters sign a blank page, have them sign this actual book about 150+ Disney characters.
+After the trip, it’ll be a treasured keepsake for your kids.
 We’ve heard tons of feedback on Facebook from people who have tried–and loved–this!
+(Do NOT buy the Disney Pixar Character Encyclopedia New Edition.
+That’s an “update” to the best autograph book substitute, but it’s no longer suitable for autograph purposes.
+You’ve been warned!

-Frogg Toggs Chilly Pad – By far the most popular item on this list, Chilly Pads use some sort of space-age science material (or witchcraft?) to simultaneously be “cool and dry.”
+Frogg Toggs Chilly Pad – By far the most popular item on this list, and for good reason!
+Chilly Pads use some sort of space-age science material (or witchcraft?) to simultaneously be “cool and dry.”
 After getting wet and being wrung out, the towel becomes cooler than the outside air, providing cooling relief without the wet mess.
 When it stops cooling, re-wet the towel and wring it out.
 Boom, cold again.

 Frogg Toggs Chilly Sport – Same idea, but different dimensions that makes this even more suitable for wearing around your neck.
 A good alternative if you want to save a little money on your Frogg Toggs purchase.

 Sukeen Cooling Towel 4-Pack – Some people don’t like the Frogg Toggs texture, which might make this breathable mesh material more attractive.
 The cooling system uses moisture from the towel to draw the sweat away from your skin to keep you cool.
+We do not find these Sukeen towels as effective as the Frogg Toggs and don’t actually recommend them as a result, but some Walt Disney World fans prefer them.
+YMMV.

 5-Pack of “Pro” Ponchos – While these are technically disposable, they’re a thicker and higher quality material than the ponchos above.
-We’ve found that they’re easy to reuse–just hang them up to dry in your room at the end of the day!
-Unless you really want to throw away your ponchos after each use, this is definitely the superior option.
+They’re easy to reuse–just hang them up to dry in your hotel room!
+Unless you really want to throw away your ponchos after each use, this is the superior option.
+For something with even more personality and durability, Sarah loves this reusable “Minnie Mouse-Inspired” Polka Dot Poncho.

 10-Pack of Disposable Ponchos – These will save you a ton of money.
 Ponchos in the parks cost $10 each, and over the course of a vacation, that can really add up.
 We recommend taking a 10-pack of ponchos (or more) for your group.
 They’re small and easy to throw in a backpack.

-Body Glide – Since making the original list, many others have recommended this product to us as the best way to combat chaffing.
+Body GlideSince making the original list, many others have recommended this product to us as the best way to combat chafing.
 Unless you normally walk 10+ miles per day at home over the course of several consecutive days, this is a very real problem that many people will unexpectedly experience.
 Better to be safe than sorry!

 Moleskin Padding Roll – Along those same lines, your “dogs will be barking.”
 Seriously, one of the biggest shocks visitors have is all of the walking at Walt Disney World, which can be brutal on your feet.
 This stuff is a great “insurance policy” that can work miracles, saving your feet significant discomfort and pain.

-Parade Mat – This durable blanket is a great alternative to sitting on the ground while you wait for parades at Disney, but it works in a number of scenarios in the parks.
+Parade MatThis durable blanket is a great alternative to sitting on the ground while you wait for parades at Disney, but it works in a number of scenarios in the parks.
 This has weighted corners, is pocket-size, and puncture-resistant.
 It’s also water-resistant, so you can use it as a poncho in a pinch.
 It’s really versatile!
+Especially good now that Magic Kingdom has two daily parades between Festival of Fantasy during the day and Starlight at night!

 Stroller Fan – Technically, this is a clip-on desk fan.
 If you read the reviews, almost everyone buying it is using it for strollers.
 It’s great to keep your kids cool, and it’ll last 5-10 hours before the battery needs to be recharged–which can be done via USB with one of the external chargers above.
 This is perfect for the hottest hours of the day at Walt Disney World!